Refunds

 To have your refund paid by electronic funds transfer (EFT), you can either:

-• copy of your bank statement, clearly showing account name, BSB and account number
+- copy of your bank statement, clearly showing the bank header, account holder name, BSB and account number

 Instead of giving you a refund, we may decide to: